-The South Carolina Congressional Delegation, with seven representatives and two senators, provides the core of fellowship placements.
+The South Carolina Congressional Delegation, with seven representatives and two senators, provides the core of internship placements.
 However, other recent placements have included:

 - Institute of Peace